-To make the interpretation clear, the analysis on Table 3 shows that if Island regions had the same characteristics as Mainland regions, the mean exports at Islands would increase by 7.5 log points while imports by 5.7 log points.
-That is, the differences in endowments are more important to explain differences on expected exports than differences on imports.
-Similarly, if Island regions had the same coefficients as Mainland regions, exports would rise at Islands by 4.3 log points and imports would be reduced by 2.4 log points.
+To make the interpretation clear, the analysis of Table 3 shows that if island regions had the same characteristics as mainland regions, the mean exports of the islands would increase by 7.5 log points and imports by 5.7 log points.
+That is, the differences in endowments are more important in explaining differences on expected exports than differences on imports.
+Similarly, if island regions had the same coefficients as mainland regions, exports would rise in the islands by 4.3 log points and imports would be reduced by 2.4 log points.
 The interaction between endowments and coefficients has the same sign as the coefficient effect and opposite to that of the endowment effect, which makes unclear what the joint effect of differences in coefficients would be on the trade outcome, since the interaction component embodies a part of the explanatory power of coefficients.

-Before entering the discrimination analysis, we show in Table 4 the separate effect of detailed grouped variables such as Size, Distance and Other Frictions.
+Before entering the discrimination analysis, we show in Table 4 the separate effects of detailed grouped variables such as Size, Distance and Other Frictions.
 Size indicates the joint prediction made by GDP and population from i and j, whilst Distance represents the join effect of distance from i to j.
-Other Frictions contains all (i,j) terms - the dummy for adjacency, the coast variable, and the islands variable - as well as the fixed effects (i,j,t).
-Focusing only in the coefficients, the results show that the Distance effect is positive for both exports and imports but is statistically significant only for exports while the effect of Other Frictions is mostly negative for exports and positive for imports.
-Furthermore, although the coefficient of Distance is non-significant for imports, the interaction is significant and part of this effect is likely a pure coefficient effect.
+Other Frictions contain all (i,j) terms - the dummy for adjacency, the coast variable, and the islands variable - as well as the fixed effects (i,j,t).
+Focusing on only the coefficients, the results show that the Distance effect is positive for both exports and imports but is statistically significant only for exports while the effect of Other Frictions is mostly negative for exports and positive for imports.
+Furthermore, although the coefficient of Distance is non-significant for imports, the interaction is significant, and part of this effect is likely a pure coefficient effect.